st-peters-mbare-iot-makerspace/Proof-of-Privacy-for-Smart-Homes/README.md

 Project includes a Hyperledger application to record data shared by IoT gadgets within a connected home using Blockchain technology.
 It also contains a NodeJS user application that will allow home owners to query the blockchain for suspicious, unauthorised sharing of private data.

+The software was created by developers from Golix (https://golix.com/), who in the process mentored school children from the St Peters Mbare IoT Makerspace.

 The project solves the problem of securing decentrlised IoT smart home deployments using an immutable data store in the form of a private blockchain.

 ### Background and Rationale (Secured Decentralised IoT/Web of Things)
 IoT deployments have often been characterised by vertical stacks in which devices from different vendors do not communicate with each other out-of-the-box.
 This project seeks to explore the use of a Web-of-Things that operates in the same open and decentralised manner in which the World Wide Web works.
 This was achieved by implementing the Mozilla IoT Gateway on a Raspberry Pi within a connected home setup.